Tommy Angelo: Musician

 Tommy plays drums, piano, guitar, and bass, harmonica, and banjo.
 He has been performing and producing music since he was 8.
 He played with the band called Just Another Band.
 In 1980, Tommy self-released the LP A Work of Aardvark under the name "Tom Angelo".
 In 2001, he released a six track CD album of poker-related songs entitled I'm Running Bad.
-Tommy is also related to the fashion designer Willie Angelo.

 Podcast appearances

 Angelo has appeared as a guest on these podcasts: TwoPlusTwo Pokercast, DeucePlays podcast with Bart Hanson of DeucesCracked, Pokercast.com, HouseofCardsRadio.com, ruKusradio.com, and Badugi All-Stars, ThinkingPoker.net, RedChipPoker.com, Poker Live Podcast with Joey Ingram, KristyArnett.com, TexasHoldemRadio.com, PokerMindCoach.com with Elliot Roe, HighRollerRadio.net, and PokerNews.com.